Dry Needling Doe Run, MO

 Does Dry Needling Hurt?

-The needles used to penetrate your muscles are eight times thinner than needles typically used at hospitals and doctors’ appointments for injections or blood samples, so many of our Doe Run, MO patients don’t even notice them until they get deeper into the muscle.
-You may feel some light irritation once the nerve pathways have been activated, but it lasts for less than two seconds and shows that the desired effect is already taking hold.
-Some patients report some dull aches in the affected region for 24 to 48 hours, but after that, you should start feeling better, if not earlier.
+The needles used to penetrate your muscles are eight times thinner than needles used for shots and vaccines, so many of our Doe Run, MO patients don’t even sense them until they get deeper into the muscle. some patients report faint discomfort when the twitch response is induced, but it only lasts for a second and is a signal that dry needling is working.
+Some patients report some dull aches in the affected region for the first day or two, but after that, you should start feeling the beneficial effects, if not earlier.

 Is Dry Needling Safe?

-When it’s conducted by experienced physical therapists, there is nothing to worry about. team in Doe Run, MO is made up of knowledgeable professionals with a thorough understanding of the nervous and musculoskeletal systems and safe practices.
+When it’s conducted by qualified physical therapists, there is absolutely no risk. team in Doe Run, MO is made up of knowledgeable professionals with a thorough grasp of the anatomy of the musculoskeletal system.

 Is Dry Needling Really Effective?